 There are good options at a number of price points.

-Amazon is selling the Russell Hobbs RH601H401B four-zone induction hob with touch control for £189.
+Amazon is selling the Russell Hobbs RH601H401B four-zone induction hob with touch control for £202.18.
 There's also free delivery on this item.
+It has nine power levels and four cooking zones.
+It has a two-year guarantee.

 You can buy the integrated Bosch PUE611BF1B, which has four 'burners' and is a standard 13A, from John Lewis for £329.

-AO.com has £50 off the £629 SMEG SI964XM integrated four-spot stainless steel hob.
-Use the code SAVE50 when you buy.
+Buywise has stock of the £629 SMEG SI964XM integrated four-spot stainless steel hob, which is sold out at a number of other retailers.
 This model has automatic pan detection, quick start and a power boost option.

 After more appliances advice?
 Read on: